Medical Assisting - Associate of Applied Science

 Administrative duties include but are not limited to answering telephones; updating and filing patient medical records; scheduling appointments; billing and bookkeeping.

 Students must attend all class meetings and lab sessions to be eligible for national certification testing.
-Clinical courses take place off-campus, students will need to have personal transportation.
+Clinical courses take place off-campus, students will need to have personal transportation, and be cleared for clinical compliance

 (62 credits)